What is corporate communications?

 Benefits of corporate communications

-Corporate communication is focused on more than just external communication.
+Corporate communications is focused on more than just external communication.
 It also highlights and seeks to enhance communication between a company’s leadership team and its employees.

 The main priority of a communication team is building and maintaining the brand and identity of a company.
 Perception and reputation carry much weight when building relationships with the media, the general public, and other companies.
 A good company image can impact how a company’s product is perceived, turning customers into brand advocates and increasing market share.